sharab786/dfe5-supermaket-repo/README.md

 ## How did it go?

 I think the actual coding and building the product went well.
+The basic CRUD opertions were ok.
 My main challenges were around the writing of this readme since it is the first time I have written one.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Possible improvements for future revisions of the project.
-	Could also implement customers table and also a transaction table
+There are a number of improvements that can be made for future revisions of the project.
+Before starting, a new database design with several tables and also a revised products table would be created, to make sure we apply the data normalization rules to see if the tables are structured correctly.

+	* Implement customers entity with full set of CRUD operations to manage customers.
+	* Implement orders entity showing the orders placed by customers with full set of CRUD operations to manage orders.
+	* Implement orderdetails entity showing the poducts whichin each order with full set of CRUD operations to manage order details.
+	* You could do the the same with suppliers and shippers with full set of CRUD operations to manage them.

 <p align="right">(<a href="#top">back to top</a>)</p>